FreeCAD/FreeCAD-render/docs/EngineInstall.md

 Uncompress the downloaded file to `<appdir>`

 Copy all the files in `<appdir>/LuxCore-sdk/lib/` to `<appdir>/LuxCore-sdk/bin/`.
-*Very important:* If you miss this step, you'll get to some fatal "cannot open shared object file: No such file or directory" messages...
+*Very important:* If you miss this step, you'll get some fatal "cannot open shared object file: No such file or directory" messages...

+##### Set up
 In workbench settings:
 - Enter `<appdir>/LuxCore-sdk/bin/luxcoreconsole` in `LuxCore command (cli) path`
 - Enter `<appdir>/LuxCore-sdk/bin/luxcoreui` in 'LuxCore UI path'